Delicious, fruity, and infused with delta 8 THC.

 Delta 8 THC is not manufactured by the cannabis plant.
 It’s made as a natural byproduct of delta 9 THC as it breaks down.
 Most of the THC breaks down into another cannabinoid, called CBN (cannabinol), but a small percentage from the delta 8 version instead.

-This means that both hemp and marijuana plants contain only trace amounts of delta 8 THC.
+This means that marijuana plants contain only trace amounts of delta 8 THC, and hemp contains virtually no trace of this cannabinoid.
 There isn’t enough in its natural form inside the plant to be of any meaningful use.

-To side-step both of these issues, most companies will convert the much more abundant cannabinoid, CBD, into delta 9 THC and then convert the delta 9 THC into delta 8.
+To sidestep both of these issues, most companies will convert the much more abundant cannabinoid, CBD into delta 8 THC through a process called isomerization.

-This process is very complicated and requires a lot of skill on behalf of the lab technicians.
-Some steps require toxic ingredients such as hydrochloric acid, organic solvents, and heavy metal reagents.
+This process isn’t very complicated but requires some know-how on behalf of the lab technicians to remove the added chemicals from the final product safely.
+Some steps require toxic ingredients such as hydrochloric acid and organic solvents.

 Manufacturers with poor integrity for quality control may overlook some of these steps and allow some of these toxic elements to remain in the final product.
 This, of course, is going to bring inherent danger.